linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/p_file-manager.md

 ## Overview

 File Manager is a powerful, simple and easy-to-use file management tool.
 It follows the classic function and layout of traditional file manager, and simplifies the user operation and adds many features.
 The open-and-shut navigation bar, the search box with intelligent identification, a variety of views and sorting let you manage files easily.
-It's beyond classic, just to give you a better experience!

 ![1|overview](fig/p_overview.png)